Abdullahi Ahmed Irro: Ogaden War

 Under the leadership of General Mohamed Ali Samatar, Irro and other senior Somali military officials were mandated in 1977 with formulating a national strategy in preparation for the Ogaden campaign in Ethiopia.
 This was part of a broader effort to unite all of the Somali-inhabited territories in the Horn region into a Greater Somalia (Soomaaliweyn).

+Colonel Abdullahi Ahmed Irro commanded the Somali National Army (SNA) units on the Godey front during the Ogaden War and led the successful capture of the town on July 24, 1977.
+His commanding leadership in Godey was documented by a delegation of international journalists on July 27, 1977.
+Footage from the visit, including interviews with Irro, was later released by the Associated Press.